nick-lehmann/rust-failing/README.md

 - they should try at a later time
 - there is an unrecoverable error and an administrator has to be contacted

+The standard library already provides the `Display` trait which signalizes, that an object can be printed in a friendly way.
+In the context of error handling, we use this trait to display errors to the user.

 ### Administrators

 Administrators are people with deep insight into the system.
 They need as much information as possible to track down and fix the error promptly.
+An administrator will benefit from further information in addition to a plain error message.
+Error chains and stack traces are such information.

+Furthermore, we will use the `Debug` trait from the standard library to note that an error can be printed in a more informative and still human-friendly way for an administrator.

 ### Machines